msalmonse/Cardiac/CARDasm.md

 ## Example
 This programme read a value from the input, reverses the digits and write the value to the output.

+Pragramme 6 from section 12 of the Cardiac Manual.

 ```
    loc 15
 start: inp input